Free Car Insurance Comparison

 If you see an increase in your premium, and you did not get a ticket and you were not in an accident, your credit score may have reduced into a lower threshold.

 |Company||Annual Rate with Good Credit||Annual Rate with Fair Credit||Annual Rate with Poor Credit|

 It appears that Progressive is the most forgiving in its rates if you have poor credit; however, it is still an increase of up to $862 per year.

-If you receive a speeding citation, get into an accident, or get caught drinking and driving, expect your premium to increase.
+If you receive a speeding citation, get into an accident, or get caught drinking and driving, expect your annual rates to increase.
 In New Jersey, some companies are more lenient than others.

 |Company||Clean Record||One Speeding Ticket||One Accident||One DUI|

 In New Jersey, it looks like Geico and Liberty Mutual do not assess a penalty in rate if you get a speeding ticket.
 These two companies are also more lenient when it comes to getting into an accident.